Education for Ministry

 More important is the development of skills in theological reflection.
 The goal is to learn to think theologically.
 By examining their own beliefs and their relationship to our culture and the tradition of our Christian faith, participants can learn what it means to be effective ministers in the world.
 In coming to terms with the notion that everything we do has potential for manifesting the love of Christ, we discover that our ministry is at hand wherever we turn.

 Seminar groups work under the leadership of mentors who serve as guides and administrators.
 They are not teachers in the traditional sense who are expected to impart information about the Christian tradition.
 A mentor must work as an enabler rather than as an informer of people.
 Mentors may be lay or ordained persons.
-If you are interested in taking part in EfM, either as a student or as a mentor, please contact me or email (contact information below)
+If you are interested in taking part in EfM, either as a student or as a mentor, please contact me by phone or email (contact information below)

 Every baptized person is called to ministry.
 The Education for Ministry program provides people with the education to carry out that ministry.
 Many people think that one must be ordained in order to be “a minister.”
 The fact is that all baptized Christians are called to be active participants in the church’s total ministry.
 The EfM program is preparation for the ministry to which we all are called.